TheTypoMaster/gray.net.au/posts/2006/05/16/A_Mother's_Day_to_remember.rst

 .. title: A Mother's Day to remember
 .. slug: A_Mothers_Day_to_remember
 .. date: 2006-05-16 09:37:00 UTC+10:00
-.. tags: James,blog
+.. tags: parenting,blog
-.. category:
+.. category: James
 .. link:

 (*This is a few days late, but hey, I've got a new born....what day